11-05-2013 :: 10:14 by Gergely Polonkai

 Require all granted to both the

 As I will have to use OTRS in a production environment soon with SELinux enabled, it is more than sure that this list will change in the near future.
-As there are no official documentation on this (I haven't find one yet, although the question is raised several times), I have to do it with the trial-and-error way, so be patient!
+As there are no official documentation on this (I haven't find one yet), I have to do it with the trial-and-error way, so be patient!